zainabx78/tech501-week3-cicd/Jenkins.md

 ![alt text](<Images/Screenshot 2025-02-05 115607.png>)

 # Jenkins - CICD pipeline for Sparta Test App

+Make sure your ec2 instance with your app is running.
+ - If restarting ec2 to re-attempt lab, use `npm install` and `pm2 start` in the app folder.

 - Developer working.
 - Trigger - developer pushes the code to the remote repo (github) (dev may need to pull changes from main repo first to get indentical environments for testing purposes).